-- Clothing that is not see-through and covers a student's undergarments, chest and torso when standing or sitting.
-Clothing should have back and straps and should fit closely under the arms. - Clothing that is of adequate length to always cover the student's bottom. - Clothing that has appropriate language.
+- Clothing that is not see-through and covers a student's undergarments, chest and torso when standing or sitting. - Clothing should have back and straps and should fit closely under the arms. - Clothing that is of adequate length to always cover the student's bottom. - Clothing that has appropriate language.
 Clothing should be free from references to violent images, guns or weapons, tobacco/vaping, drugs, alcohol, sexual references, profanity, or language that demeans others. - Appropriate footwear for a safe learning environment.
-When selecting footwear, students should be responsive to the specific safety needs of each school and/or classroom, as determined by the teachers and administration.
+When selecting footwear, students should be responsive to the specific safety needs of each school and/or classroom, as determined by the teachers and administration. - Headwear of any kind and blankets are not permitted on campus during school hours.